-Question 9.
 On January 5, 2015, People's United Bank was robbed by two people wearing disguises.
 Several eyewitnesses told investigators that one of the robbers sounded like and walked like a woman.
 A month later, Bob was caught breaking into a liquor store.
 During police interrogation, he confessed to a string of robberies in the areas, including the People's United Bank heist that he said he committed with Sue.
 Bob refused to make any statements or to testify at trial.
 Bob and Sue are tried together in federal court for the People's United Bank robbery.

 Can the prosecutor read to the jury parts of Bob's confession that directly implicate Sue?

+QUESTION 9A:

+Suppose the Prosecution completely redacts or omits any reference or mention of Sue in Bob's confession.
+Can the Prosecution now read parts of Bob's confession to the Jury?

-YES or NO In the space provided below recite the applicable rule of law and apply it to the facts to support the conclusion you reached in your answer.
+In the space provided below recite the applicable rule of law and apply it to the facts to support the conclusion you reached in your answer.
 (This Question is Worth 5 Points)

-ID NUMBER:

-QUESTION 9A:

-Suppose the Prosecution completely redacts or omits any reference or mentio Bob's confession.
-Can the Prosecution now read parts of Bob's confession to the Jury

-YES or NO

-In the space provided below recite the applicable rule of law and apply it to the facts the conclusion you reached in your answer.
-(This Question is Worth 5 Points) to support